 The ServSwitch DKM FX and the CPU units/CON units communicate over CATx, fiber, or coaxial interconnect cables.
+The ServSwitch DKM FX Compact and the CPU units/CON units communicate over CATx cable.

 Figure 2-1 shows the system overview.
 Table 2-2 describes its components.